ivan-tkatchev/tab/README.md

 `[-5,-1]` is the *indexing* operator, which accesses elements in a tuple, array or map.
 The logic and arguments of this operator differ depending on what type is being indexed:

-* Tuples can only be indexed with literal iteger values.
+* Tuples can only be indexed with literal integer values.
 (Not variables or results of a computation.)
 * Maps can be indexed by the key, returning the corresponding value; if the key is not in the map, an error will be signalled.
 * Arrays indexes are more complex, they can be indexed by:
     * 0-based integers.
 (0 being the first element in an array.)